sigstore/docs/content/en/cosign/verifying/verify.md

 In order to use the new bundle format, you must set `--new-bundle-format=true` when signing or verifying.
 The new bundle format is coupled with an internal restructuring of the verification logic, including the switch to the Trusted Root file.
 For users operating a private Sigstore instance, this means that the `--trusted-root` flag is now required for verification.

+When using the new bundle format for signing container image attestations, Cosign now uses the OCI 1.1 Referrers API to store the attestation bundle in the registry as a referrer to the image.
+This is in contrast to the previous bundle format, which stored the individual signature, certificate, and other metadata as annotations on specially-tagged manifests.
+This makes image signatures more portable and easier to manage.

 You can take existing signed material and make a new protobuf bundle with `cosign bundle create ...`.

 ## Experimental Features